civol/HDLRuby/README.md

 ```

 Where:

  * `<number>` is the number of cycles to wait.
  * `<clock>` is the clock to use, this argument can be omitted.
  * `<reset>` is the signal used to reset the counter used for waiting, this argument can be omitted.

-This statement can be used both inside or outside a clocked behavior.
+This statement can be used either inside or outside a clocked behavior.
 When used within a clocked behavior, the clock event of the behavior is used for the counter unless specified otherwise.
 When used outside such a behavior, the clock is the global default clock `$clk`.
 In both cases, the reset is the global reset `$rst` unless specified otherwise.

 The second construct is the `before` statement that activates a block until a given number of clocks cycles is passed.
 Its syntax and usage is identical to the `after` statement.